-Ibn Jubair who visited Cairo in 1183, said that the men who were employed in the building were European prisoners whom Saladin had captured in his wars, and that even the Moslems who labored on the building had done so without pay.
-Saladin's fortress formed part of a scheme of fortifications which included meeting and completing the ramparts of all districts around.
+Ibn Jubair who visited Cairo in 1183, said that the men who were employed in the building were European prisoners whom Saladin had captured in his wars and that even the Moslems who labored on the building had done so without pay.
+Saladin's fortress formed part of a scheme of fortifications that included meeting and completing the ramparts of all districts around.

 Like the Syrian strongholds among which Saladin had been brought up, the citadel was not merely a fortress but a regular fortified town in which not only the garrison, but palaces, mosques, civil dwellings, workshops, stables, and even cattle pens found a place.

 Salah el-Din never lived to see this work completed by his minister Karakush.
 He left Egypt for Palestine, where he conducted the campaign that ended in the capture of Jerusalem, and it was there that he died.
-Work on the construction was then suspended for over twenty years, until El Malek el Adel who ordered his viceroy El Kamel to resume building, the work being completed in 1203.
+Work on the construction was then suspended for over twenty years, until El Malek el Adel who ordered his viceroy, El Kamel, to resume building, the work being completed in 1203.

 Within the walls of the Citadel, he erected palaces, enlarged its dimensions, and also had cleared out the sand from the well which had amassed within it.

-Egyptian rulers long used the Citadel as a place, and a seat for Government as well as a barrack and an administrative centre, a position it retained for a long period.
+Egyptian rulers long used the Citadel as a place, and a seat for Government as well as a barrack and an administrative center, a position it retained for a long period.

-It was the principal residence of many rulers of Egypt and the symbol of their stability and power throughout all the changes of regime, and it was not until the middle of last century that the palace was abandoned.
+It was the principal residence of many rulers of Egypt and the symbol of their stability and power throughout all the changes of regime, and it was not until the middle of the last century that the palace was abandoned.
 Ismail then transferred the Khedivial residence to Abdin Palace which remained the official palace up to the time of dismissing Faruk in July 1952.